se-sic/coronet/README.md

 - Each version (i.e., a tag) contains a major and a minor version in the form `v{major}.{minor}`.
 - On the branch `master`, there is always the most recent and complete version.
 - You should always work with the current version (e.g., `v3.0`) on the `master` branch, *unless* there is a branch called `{your_version}-fixes` (e.g., `v3.0-fixes`), then select this one as it contains backported bugfixes for this version.
+- If you are confident enough, you can use the `dev` branch.

 ### Needed R packages